Website Advertisement

 2. Share My Trip

 Both Uber and Lyft offer a feature that allows riders to share their live location with friends.
-This tool enables them to track your exact location and route, while also notifying them when you arrive.
+This tool enables them to track their exact location and route, while also notifying them when they arrive.

 Advertisement